ShoesForClues/lulabi/README.md

 ```

 # License
 This software is free to use.
-You can modify it and redistribute it under
+You can modify it and redistribute it under the terms of the
-the terms of the MIT license.
+MIT license.
+Check [LICENSE](LICENSE) for further details.